 Carol Larson is a mixed media artist who designs textile art for the wall.
 A lifelong interest in fiber and color augmented by a variety of textile workshops, she remains primarily self-taught.
 She creates narrative work as well as abstract and representational.

-My award-winning work is in the corporate collections of The James Irvine Foundation in San Francisco, CA; Kaiser Permanente Hospital in Santa Rosa, CA and The John Muir Medical Center in Walnut Creek, CA; as well as in several private collections in the US and abroad.
+Her award-winning work is in the corporate art collections of James Irvine Foundation in San Francisco, CA, Kaiser Permanente Hospital in Santa Rosa, CA and John Muir Medical Center in Walnut Creek, CA as well as several private collections in the US and abroad.

 Larson’s work has been juried and exhibited in museums and galleries in the United States, Finland, Japan, France, Corsica, South Africa and the Netherlands.
 She has had solo exhibits of her work at Thomsen Hall in Sausalito, CA; as well as five showings of her Tall Girl Series: A Body of Work at San Jose Museum of Quilts & Textiles, San Jose, CA 2014; special exhibit at Pacific International Quilt Festival, Santa Clara, CA 2013; Park National Bank Gallery, University of Cincinnati Clermont College, Batavia Township, OH 2011; special exhibit Denver National Quilt Festival, Denver, CO 2011 and Wiseman Gallery, Rogue Community College, Grants Pass, OR, 2010.